COSC3020/quicksort-pivot-22dcolli-1/README.md

 suspected, charges may be filed against me without prior notice.”

 ## Note
-I did not complete this excerise last semester as I am weak in probabilities, I consulted Ishita Patel to double check my math.
+I did not complete this excerise last semester as I am weak in probabilities, I consulted Ishita Patel to double check my math and talked with Lily Brongo about possible solutions to the problem.

 ## Answer
 Based on slide 34, we observe that the probability of selecting a bad pivot is the same as selecting a good pivot at 50%.
 So our goal is to see how middle-of-three selection compares, and it will be good to remember that the ideal pivot range is n/2 which is also based on the statement "Any good pivot creates two partitions of size at most 3n/4".